forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ---
 Gatsby is one of the most flexible and most popular static site generators.
 You can use it to create Progressive Web Apps, hybrid applications and content-driven sites \[provide examples of cool apps built with Gatsby\].

-If your Gatsby site uses anything content-related (e.g. articles, products, announcements) it's likely that you need a CMS.
+However, if your Gatsby site uses anything content-related (e.g. articles, products, announcements) it's likely that you need a CMS.
 Writers, marketers and clients tend to be uncomfortable with code editors.
 Most people choose to go with a traditional CMS or headless CMS to solve this problem.
-In both case you have to remove your data and content from your codebase and hand it over to a third-party vendor or host it separately.
+But, how often does it happen that you end up having to rewrite or restructure large parts of your site just to make it work with this new CMS.
+In most cases you have to at least remove your data and content from your codebase and hand it over to this third-party application.

 We believe there's an easier way to give content writers a content management tool they can use without changing your entire workflow.
 Forestry provides a non-invasive content management tool for your editors that integrates into your own workflow and tools with Git.
 You won't even notice it's there unless you need it.